Dental Implants – Marietta, GA

 - Over a 95% 10-year success rate.

 - Restore as much as 70% of your natural biting force.

 - Doesn’t damage or alter any remaining natural teeth.

 - Improves your oral health.

-Your dentist in Marietta, Dr. Thornton can use dental implants to treat all cases of tooth loss.
-Whether you are missing one tooth, multiple teeth, or an entire arch, he can help you regain a complete, functional smile.
+Your dentist in Marietta, Dr. Thornton, can use dental implants to treat all cases of tooth loss.
+Whether you are missing one tooth, multiple teeth, or an entire arch, she can help you regain a complete, functional smile.

 A titanium implant post is surgically placed into your jawbone to act as a new root.
 An abutment is connected to the post to attach a custom-made dental crown.
 It is crafted to match the appearance and size of your natural teeth to blend in when you smile.